 If you have at least $50,000 to invest, want personalized financial advice, and are looking forward to account management fees that drop as your portfolio grows, Vanguard Personal Advisor Services is absolutely worth it.
-The robo-advisor hybrid has spent considerable time on their balance between automated services and hands-on, human-led portfolio management.
+This robo-advisor hybrid has spent considerable time on offering a balance between automated services and hands-on, human-led portfolio management.

 Regarding the broader investment platforms, we prefer Fidelity overall as their investments, research, and tools are among the best.

 Fidelity is one of our favorite platforms for self-directed investors.

 Which Robo Advisor is Best – Wrap up